Lesbian erasure: United States

 After the introduction of the Hays Code in the U.S. in 1930, most references to homosexuality in American films were censored.
 Censors removed lesbian scenes from films, and originally-lesbian works were adapted into heterosexual or nonsexual ones.
 Lesbian films from abroad were not permitted to be shown in the U.S. The Hays Code was relaxed beginning in the 1960s.

 Lesbian characters in 1990's American television were often depicted as side characters with little to no definitive information on whether they were lesbians or not.
 If an episode portrayed two women kissing or some form of homoromantic interactions between female characters, there would be a parental advisory for that specific episode.
 This was seen with the series Roseanne, where some advertising companies requested that their commercials be excluded from the "Don't Ask, Don't Tell" episode.
 There was also the issue of Ellen DeGeneres coming out on her show Ellen through her character Morgan in "The Puppy Episode", which received considerable pushback and backlash because of heteronormative views and the heterocentric culture of television.

-The "bury your gays" trope (also called "dead lesbian syndrome") describes the tendency for lesbian and bisexual women in television to disproportionately die or meet tragic fates.
+The "dead lesbian syndrome" trope (also called "bury your gays") describes the tendency for lesbian and bisexual women in television to disproportionately die or meet tragic fates.
 In the 2015–2016 TV season, Vox writers noted that 22 of 242 permanent character deaths were queer women, or about 10%.